 The roots of the Woodward High School Alumni Hall of Fame date back to 1980, when a group of dedicated members of the Woodward family organized an Alumni Dance to raise money for Woodward's Athletic Department.
 The dances, held at the Lucas County Recreation Center and the Zenobia Shrine, were social successes, but generated little revenue for the Athletic Department.

 In 1982, Bob Leonard, Woodward's Assistant Principal of Activities, suggested starting a Woodward Hall of Fame in conjunction with the dance.
 A new committee was formed to organize the event.
 Diana Attie (1956), Stanley Czerminski (1970), Daniel Duvendack (Teacher), Marie Doering Ersig (Teacher), Bob Leonard (Asst.
-Principal), William Rosenberg (1933), Seymour Rothman (1932), Norman Sobecki (1946), Ted Szelagowski (1938), and James Wilusz (1947) were the founders who made the Hall of Fame a reality.
+Principal), William Rosenberg (1933), Seymour Rothman (1932), Norman Sobecki (1946), Ted Szelagowski (1938), and James Wilusz (1947) were those who made the Hall of Fame a reality.
 It was decided that the Hall of Fame inductees would be selected from all fields - Arts, Science, Law, Education, Entertainment, and Athletics.
 Graduates of Woodward , faculty members, and friends of Woodward who supported the school, would be eligible for induction.

 The first Hall of Fame Association induction event was held on April 22, 1983, at the Zenobia Shrine, and included a dance with snacks.
 The affair later moved to Yorkshire Banquet Hall, where a buffet dinner was served.
 Soon, the event evolved to include a served dinner at the suggestion of Sylvester "Sonny" Smith (1951).
 Various venues have hosted the Hall of Fame Induction over the years.
 The dance was eventually eliminated.